Gottfried Krueger Brewing Company

 The Gottfried Krueger Brewing Company was a brewery in Newark, New Jersey founded by Gottfried Krueger and John Laible (Gottfried's uncle) in 1858.
-The company produced Krueger's Special Beer, the first beer to be sold in cans, in November, 1933.
+The company produced Krueger's Special Beer, the first beer to be sold in cans, in November 1933.

 History

-Krueger's was founded in 1858; however, its roots go further back.
-In 1851 Louis Adam and J. Braun met to form a new brewery, but Braun died, so Adam partnered with John Laible to form Laible & Adam.
+Krueger's was founded in 1858, but its roots go further back.
+In 1851, Louis Adam and J. Braun met to form a new brewery, but Braun died, so Adam partnered with John Laible to form Laible & Adam.
 In 1851, Laible invited his nephew from Germany, Gottfried Krueger, then 16, to assist in the brewery.
 In 1858, Adam took over the brewery and Liable invested in Krueger, until 1865, when Krueger partnered with Gottlieb Hill to purchase Louis Adam's brewery under the Hill & Krueger banner.
-The brewery went from 4,000 to 25,000 within 10 years.
+The brewery went from 4,000 to 25,000 barrels within 10 years.
 When Hill died in 1875, Krueger became sole owner and changed the brand to G. Krueger Brewing Company.

-1882 began a period of success for Krueger.
+1882 began a time of success for Krueger.
 He joined a syndicate with Peter Hauck and Anton Hupfel to become the United States Brewing Company.
 Krueger then purchased a large stake in Lyons & Sons Brewery, The Home Brewing Co., Eagle Brewery, and Union Brewery.
-In 1908 United States Brewing bought Trefz Brewery (most known for the "River of Beer" incident in 1889) and Albany Brewery and produced more than 500,000 barrels a year.
-In 1914 Gottfried was visiting Germany when World War I broke out and was forced to remain there until the war ended.
+In 1908, United States Brewing bought Trefz Brewery (most known for the "River of Beer" incident in 1889) and Albany Brewery and produced more than 500,000 barrels a year.
+In 1914, Gottfried was visiting Germany when World War I broke out and was forced to remain there until the war ended.
 Prohibition forced the closure of the brewery and Gottfried died in 1926.